 Dr Norman Franke, PhD

 Norman is a Hamilton-based poet, scholar, artist and film maker (MA, Hamburg University; Ph.D.
 Humboldt University, Berlin).
 He has published widely about 18th century literature, German-speaking exile literature (Albert Einstein, Ernst H. Kantorowicz, Else Lasker-Schüler, Karl Wolfskehl) eco-poetics and at the intersection of religion and poetry.
 Norman’s poetry has been broadcast on radio and published in anthologies in Austria, Germany, New Zealand, Switzerland, the UK, and the USA.
 He was a Senior Lecturer at the University of Waikato for 22 years before his department was disestablished.
 He is currently a Conjoint Senior Lecturer & Research Fellow in the School of Humanities and Social Science at the University of Newcastle, New South Wales, Australia.
 He also teaches the “Grand Narratives and Mythologies in the Western Traditions” and the “Introduction to European Art and Architecture” courses and convenes our new Philosophy discussion group ʻThe Big Questions” for EarthDiverse.
 Norman will also begin teaching our German language programme beginning in 2021 Term 3.

 Peter Dornauf, MA, Dip Tchg

 Peter has taught in secondary schools, Wintec and Waikato University collectively for over 25 years.
-He is a well know Waikato artist, art critic and a writer of poetry, fiction and non-fiction.
+He is a well known Waikato artist, art critic and a writer of poetry, fiction and non-fiction.
 He currently teaches course for EarthDiverse in the fields of Art & Architecture, History and Philosophy.
-His book Days of Our Deaths” serves as the basis for his ʻCultural History of Death” course, which is also offered in Term 3 this year.
-Peter also teaches our “The Spiritual in Modern Art” course, an “Introduction to Western Philosophy,” and his newest course, “Understanding the Classical World and its Impact on Modern Life” is offered in Term 3.
+His book Days of Our Deaths serves as the basis for his “A Cultural History of Death” course, which is also offered in Term 3 this year.
+Peter also teaches “The Spiritual in Modern Art” course, an “Introduction to Western Philosophy,” and his newest course, “Understanding the Classical World and its Impact on Modern Life” is offered in Term 3.

 Dr Todd Nachowitz, PhD